 This journey will only be complete with an enjoyable shopping day in St Stephen’s Green Square.
 Disembark the bus and have a stroll inside Stephen’s Green Shopping Centre.

-Standing at the south end of Grafton Street in the city centre, Stephen’s Green has more than 100 outlets, selling almost everything you might need.
+Standing at the south end of Grafton Street in the city centre, Stephen’s Green has over 100 outlets, selling almost everything you might need.
 Besides a wealthy selection of stores, this shopping centre also includes excellent eateries, so go ahead and dip in!

-This premier centre is open all days of the week so that you won’t be short of shopping, that’s guaranteed.
-It is named after a city park found across the road—St Stephen’s Green Park.
+This premier centre is open all week, so you won’t be short of shopping—that’s guaranteed.
+It is named after a city park across the road: St Stephen’s Green Park.

 Take some time out of the bustling city and breathe fresh air as you explore this historic park and garden.
 Walking around the park, you will come across many sculptural monuments and different species of birds and plants.
 Your children can also have fun in the playground, one of the public facilities at St Stephen’s Green Park.
 It is the best place to end your cruise around Dublin after you have got a whole city experience.